mengfei-ren/mengfei-ren.github.io/content/publication/journal-article/aidevsecops/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['article']
+publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2025 International Symposium on Intelligent Computing and Networking (ISICN 2025)*.
-San Juan, Puerto Rico, USA.
-March, 2025.
-(Just Accepted)
+publication: In *Proceedings of the International Symposium on Intelligent Computing and Networking 2025.
+ISICN 2025.* Lecture Notes in Networks and Systems, vol 1698.
+Springer, Cham.
 publication_short: In *Proceedings of the 2025 International Symposium on Intelligent Computing and Networking (ISICN 2025)*